svlad-90/paf/README.md

 As you can see, your task is a simple python class, which inherits from the framework's base classes.
 The requirements for such a class are rather simple:

 - It should inherit from `paf.paf_impl` - A task or one of its sub-classes ( e.g. paf_impl.SSHLocalClient )
+- It optionally can declare and implement the `init` method with no parameters.
+The framework uses this method to initialize the task before calling 'execute'.
 - It should declare and implement the `execute` method with no parameters.
 This method is used by the framework to start the execution of your task
 - Such a class should implement the `__init__` method, which should:
   - Call the super's init method